 In a country where I came up against Wi-fi priced at $25 per 500MB of data (or simply not available at all), the data rates with U-Call definitely saved me money and helped me stay connected.

-You can buy SIM card top-ups pretty much everywhere in Tonga, as long as you’re in a village that has a couple of stores.
+You can buy credit top-ups pretty much everywhere in Tonga, as long as you’re in a village with a couple of stores.
 Just look for the U-Call or Digicel branding, or ask around at any general store.

 To top up on U-Call, you’ll be given a voucher number to enter when you call 0800 912.
 With Digicel, you’ll need to enter the voucher number after dialing *121*[voucher code]#.